-How to Etch Stainless and Carbon Damascus Steel
+How to Etch Stainless & Carbon Damascus

 Step 1: Sanding

-Do not buff before etching!
+Bring your Damascus to a 400 to 600 grit finish. *Do not buff before etching!
 Buffing closes the pores in the metal, which will keep the acid from absorbing, and you’ll end up with an uneven etch.

 Step 2: Washing